 Drum Island restoration

-S.C.
-Ports Authority created 22 acres of salt marsh in the middle of Charleston Harbor, fulfilling its environmental commitment to revert land on the southern end of Drum Island back into salt marsh.
+SC Ports Authority created 22 acres of salt marsh in the middle of Charleston Harbor, fulfilling its environmental commitment related to the Hugh K. Leatherman Terminal by reverting land on the southern end of Drum Island back into salt marsh.

 More than 100,000 native species of marsh vegetation were planted to restore the area to its natural state.
 The resulting salt marsh improves water quality, supports surrounding ecosystems, and provides a nursery habitat for juvenile fish species and other marine life.

-“Anyone walking or biking the Arthur Ravenel Jr. Bridge can watch these plants grow over time,” SCPA’s Permitting Manager Mark Messersmith said.
+“Anyone walking or biking the Arthur Ravenel Jr. Bridge can watch these plants grow over time,” SC Ports’ Permitting Manager Mark Messersmith said.
 “The restoration of this salt marsh is significant to the Charleston Harbor watershed and is an important environmental commitment of the Port.”

-S.C.
-Ports Authority has participated in the creation of 12 acres of new oyster beds around Charleston Harbor.
+SC Ports has participated in the creation of 12 acres of new oyster beds around Charleston Harbor.
 A recent partnership with the S.C.
 Department of Natural Resources created an oyster bed on the eastern side of Drum Island within Charleston Harbor.

-S.C.
-Ports is helping to monitor water quality in our waterways by contributing to the Charleston Waterkeeper’s bacteria monitoring efforts.
-S.C.
-Ports funds this work annually through the Community Giving Program.
-SCPA also contributes funds for the collection of water quality data through the Berkeley, Charleston, Dorchester Council of Governments.
+SC Ports is helping to monitor water quality in our waterways by contributing to the Charleston Waterkeeper’s bacteria monitoring efforts.
+SC Ports also contributes funds for the collection of water quality data through the Berkeley, Charleston, Dorchester Council of Governments.

 Protecting marine mammals

-S.C.
-Ports funds research to help marine mammals thrive in area waterways.
+SC Ports supports research to help marine mammals thrive in area waterways.
 The Port funded a research study with the Medical University of South Carolina and National Oceanic and Atmospheric Administration to determine any potential contaminate uptake in dolphins in Charleston Harbor.
-The Port also funded research to determine the migration pattern of right whales.
+The Port also funded research in the mid-2000s to determine the migration pattern of right whales.
 This five-year study with Wildlife Trust provided aerial surveys to contribute to the knowledge base of North Atlantic right whales’ behavior, locations and population status.
 This information can prevent the overlap of whale migration patterns and ship routes, helping this endangered species to maintain and grow populations over time.

 Managing dredge material

-S.C.
-Ports implemented a sediment suspension system at Columbus Street Terminal, which reduces the amount of sediment sitting near the terminal on the harbor floor.
+SC Ports implemented a sediment suspension system at Columbus Street Terminal, which reduces the amount of sediment sitting near the terminal on the harbor floor.
 This system minimizes the frequency of dredging and the amount of dredge material moved out of the system.
-By allowing sediments to remain and disperse within the harbor, SCPA is supporting national efforts in regional sediment management, which strive to maintain or enhance the natural exchange of sediment within a watershed.
+By allowing sediments to remain and disperse within the harbor, SC Ports is supporting national efforts in regional sediment management, which strive to maintain or enhance the natural exchange of sediment within a watershed.